microsoft/clrmd/Documentation/GettingStarted.md

         Console.WriteLine("Dac File:  {0}", dacInfo.FileName);

         // If we just happen to have the correct dac file installed on the machine,
-        // the "TryGetDacLocation" function will return its location on disk: string dacLocation = version.TryGetDacLocation();
+        // the "LocalMatchingDac" property will return its location on disk: string dacLocation = version.LocalMatchingDac();
         if (!string.IsNullOrEmpty(dacLocation))
             Console.WriteLine("Local dac location: " + dacLocation);